 Kansas City sits at the crossroads of barbecue.
-Once a major meatpacking hub, this city on the banks of the Missouri River remains a major railway center which, a hundred years ago, attracted workers from the deep south who brought with them the traditions of barbecue born on the plantations.
+Once a major meatpacking hub, this city on the banks of the Missouri River remains a major railway center which, a hundred years ago, brought in workers from the Deep South who carried with them the traditions of barbecue.
 As meat industrialized and butchering techniques became more sophisticated, ribs emerged as a product and Kansas City was there to lay claim to this meat and its own style of barbecue.
 Here ribs are serious business and they are slow smoked with a spicy rib and a thick, get-under-your-nails barbecue sauce.

 A great example of this story is Henry Perry, the father of Kansas City Barbecue.
 Born near Memphis, Tennessee, Perry emigrated to Kansas City in 1907 and began selling smoked meats to workers in the garment district.
 Eventually, Perry partnered with the Bryant brothers, and by the 1950s Arthur Bryant's was the destination for Kansas City Barbecue.
 Of course, there is more on the menu than ribs, and no two Kansas City barbecue joints make them the same way, but there has evolved a distinctive style to Kansas City ribs.